 For those who want the best things to see and do in a destination.

-My go-to show for learning about a country or city.
+My go-to show for learning about destinations.
 By all accounts, it’s also listened to by millions around the world.

 When I visited Budapest the first time, I listened to an episode which took the form of an interview with Jennifer Dombrowski from Luxe Adventure Traveller.
-This really helped me get a feel for the city and an understanding of the best things to do.
+This really helped me get a feel for the city and an understanding of the best travel topics.

 Presenter Chris Christensen started Amateur Traveler back in 2005.
-That officially makes it one of the longest running podcasts in any genre.
-The aim of the podcast is to provide the best information for travel planning for the average American who enjoys 1-2
+That officially makes it one of the longest-running podcasts in any genre.
+The aim of the podcast is to provide the best travel information for the average American who enjoys 1-2

 It’s a pretty relaxed-paced podcast so I usually listen at 1.5x speed 😉